 The comparison revealed a large spread between the different high-resolution models in terms of the frequency of occurrence of strong vertical wind speeds (+/- 5 m s-1, factor of 2-3 for updrafts and factor 10-100 for downdrafts).
 As expected also the model resolution has a large impact on the occurrence rate of vertical velocities due to the more smoothed wind fields.
 In comparison to the observed vertical velocity frequencies at the two locations in Germany, it could be seen that none of the global high resolution models reaches similar high frequencies in the observable range with sufficient statistics between +/- 0.5 - 7 m s-1 (and opposite overestimating low vertical velocity frequencies).
 Naturally, the available horizontal resolutions of 2.5 km and more miss the observed small scale structures.
 Observation and model can be brought closer together, if the observations are averaged to time intervals of a few minutes.
-Furthermore, the vertical velocities frequencies.
+Furthermore, the vertical velocities frequencies derived from the 156 m ICON-LEM simulations show a good agreement with the observed frequencies.
 However, the interpretation needs some caution since the selection of simulated cases with ICON-LEM during HD(CP)2 is not necessarily representative to the observation period of several years.
 However, the occurrence of high vertical velocities is mostly driven by convective situations, which was a key target for the HD(CP)2 project.

-A publication on this analysis is still in preparation.
-See previous report for results on that.
+A publication on this analysis is still in preparation, but on hold until nextGEMS and DYAMOND winter simulations have been analyzed accordingly.
 The analysis was refined in terms of vertical extent of the conducted histograms in order to match observed and modeled vertical velocities better.